 Immigration and the Mexican border

 The US-Mexico border is roughly 3,300 km long, running from San Diego, California in the west, to Brownsville, Texas in the east.
 Throughout the twentieth century, workers have flooded from rural (and later urban) Mexico, and Central and South America to the US south-west, legally and illegally, across the Mexican border.
 Some are ‘commuters’, others temporary residents and others stay permanently.
 These people have made up a huge cheap labour force for US employers, often working for less than the minimum wage.
-The Bracero programme (1942-64) brought in Mexicans for seasonal agriculture; many absconded to work in industry.
+The Bethnicityro programme (1942-64) brought in Mexicans for seasonal agriculture; many absconded to work in industry.
 During the recession after the Korean War, the government launched ‘Operation Wetback’ (‘wetback’ is derogatory slang for Mexican immigrants), which deported some 2 million people in 1954 and 1955.
-In recent decades, the human traffic has exceeded 9 million people a year – though many of these are the same people crossing back and forth – and 1 million ‘undocumenteds' are deported each year.
+In recent decades, the human traffic has exceeded 9 million people a year – though many of these are the same people crossing back and forth – and many undocumented migrants are deported each year.
 By the 1980s, an anti-immigration fever was building, despite evidence that immigrants create more jobs and revenue than they drain.
 The Federation for American Immigration Reform led the demand to close the border.
 In Texas and California, vigilante groups prowled the border to apprehend and assault migrants.
 Immigration and Naturalization Service (INS) agents became more brutal, often concentrating on language and appearance more than on documentation.
 In 1986, the Simpson-Rodino Immigration Reform and Control Act greatly expanded the size and powers of the Border Patrol and imposed heavy sanctions against employers of illegal labour (it also granted amnesty to a certain number of undocumented workers, although their chances of achieving citizenship depend on a screening process that will take years to complete.).
-A General Accounting Office 1990 study found that 20 per cent of employers responded by instituting anti-Latino hiring practices, and two 1992 studies found that beatings, unjustified shootings, torture and sexual abuse by border guards have escalated unchecked.
-Between 1994 and 2005, more than 3,000 people have died trying to cross the US-Mexico border, the majority in the Arizona desert as a result of exposure to extreme heat and dehydration.
+A General Accounting Office 1990 study found that 20 per cent of employers responded by instituting anti-Latino hiring practices, and two 1992 studies found that beatings, unjustified shootings, torture and sexual abuse by border guards had escalated unchecked.
+Between 1994 and 2005, more than 3,000 people died trying to cross the US-Mexico border, the majority in the Arizona desert as a result of exposure to extreme heat and dehydration.

 Cuban Americans are seen stereotypically as a powerful, conservative community, quite different from every other Latino group.
 While it is true that the first Cuban refugees after Fidel Castro’s 1959 revolution were mostly upper-class anti-communists given generous settlement aid by the US government, subsequent immigrants have not had the same advantages.

 In the early 1980s, Fidel Castro began to permit small numbers of people to leave Cuba as a safety valve to release political and economic tensions (partly caused by the US embargo).
-At the same time, the USA passed the 1980 Refugee Act, which severely limited the number of Cubans who could legally enter the county and put them on an equal footing with other prospective immigrants.
+At the same time, the US passed the 1980 Refugee Act, which severely limited the number of Cubans who could legally enter the county and put them on an equal footing with other prospective immigrants.
 In April 1980 Castro authorized the Mariel Boat Lift, and within months nearly 125,000 Cubans – 40 per cent of them Afro-Cubans – left Cuba.
 The Reagan and Bush administrations refused the ‘Marielitos’ immigration processing and thousands, including children, were placed in administrative detention by the Immigration and Naturalization Service (INS) for years after their arrival.
 A few were eventually deported and the rest remained ‘on parole’, their residency status indeterminate.
-Another exodus in 1994 forced President Bill Clinton to negotiate with Castro to allow 20,000 Cuban refugees to enter the USA annually, provided that the tide of migrants was stemmed.
+Another exodus in 1994 forced President Bill Clinton to negotiate with Castro to allow 20,000 Cuban refugees to enter the US annually, provided that the tide of migrants was stemmed.

-Alongside other Latino groups, Puerto Ricans have also been hurt by legislative changes, including the Immigration Reform and Control Act.
+Alongside other Latino communities, Puerto Ricans have also been hurt by legislative changes, including the Immigration Reform and Control Act.
 Puerto Rican migrants’ voting and electoral success rates are very low.
 Groups like the Puerto Rican Legal Defense and Education Fund and the National Council of La Raza have organized to enhance Puerto Ricans’ political clout.
 Representation, bilingualism, education, community development, housing, jobs, childcare and health are among their prime concerns.